-JEAN PAULO LASMAR is a writer, director, and photographer from Brazil, with a MFA in Film & Television Production from USC's School of Cinematic Arts.
-He started his career as a filmmaker producing the documentary Vida Sobre Rodas, which narrates the story of skateboarding in Brazil, released theatrically and distributed by Disney.
-Pursuing a deep interest in writing/directing for television and the big screen, Jean Paulo earned a BA in Film Studies from FAAP's School of Communication.
-His thesis film O Condomínio was screened at the 2012 Brasilianische FilmSchau Mostra Brasil, in Munich.
+Jean Paulo started his career as a filmmaker producing the documentary Vida Sobre Rodas, which narrates the story of skateboarding in Brazil, released theatrically and distributed by Disney.
+Pursuing a deep interest in writing/directing for television and the big screen, he earned a BA in Film Studies from FAAP's School of Communication.
+His thesis film O Condomínio premiered at the 2012 Brasilianische FilmSchau, in Munich.

 JP then moved to Los Angeles, where he collaborated in award-winning pictures such as Martin Scorsese's Silence, Academy Award nominee for Best Cinematography; Dito Montiel’s Man Down, Best Film nominee at the Venice Film Festival; the documentary Looking at the Stars, Best Documentary nominee at the Los Angeles Film Festival, and winner of the Gold Medal at the 2015 Student Academy Awards; the TV Pilot Succeeding at Life, winner of a Drama Program/Series Award at the Accolade Global Film Festival; and the live-action animated short Mosquito: The Bite of Passage, winner of a Telly Award and nominated for a Student BAFTA.
 His short film Thunderstorm recently aired on television in the United States; and his indie web series pilot Bud & Buckles has reached over a quarter of million views on YouTube.